gtker/wow_messages/wowm_language/src/spec/lang-spec.md

 ```
 where `<name>` is a unique identifier inside the definer, and `<value>` is a valid value.
 Enums can not have multiple names with the same value, while flags can.
-Enums can have a `<value>` of `self.value`, while flags can not.
 Flags can not be signed types (`i*`), while enums can.

-A `<value>` of `self.value` means that the enumerator is not inclusive, so any values that do not exactly match an existing enumerator should be allowed and should not lead to failed parsing.

 The allowed number formats in definers and how they are sent over the network are:
 ```rust,ignore